Get Your Festive Trivia Groove on with 20 challenging questions!

 This makes me a demon at pub quizzes!
 (And somewhat of a nuisance to everyone else!)
 I have a knack for ferreting out useful – and sometimes useless – facts which I have been accused of being a little too fond of sharing with everyone else, disregarding any obvious interest or lack thereof on the part of my audience.
-So naturally, whenever the opportunity presents itself, I jump at the chance be Quiz Master at any social event.
-The festive season is no exception.
+So naturally, whenever the opportunity presents itself, I jump at the chance be a Quiz Master, and the festive season is no exception.

 Eyes down and have fun – no cheating!
-Let us know how you got on in the comments and good luck!
+Let us know how you got on via our Facebook page, and good luck!

 CHRISTMAS TRIVIA QUESTIONS

 1. How many points does a snowflake traditionally have?